 When conditions warrant, local term contracts may be established by Procurement after bid solicitation.

-Not available on established state term contract and Total is over $50,000: Bids are solicited by the State Division of Purchase and Contract.
+Not available on established state term contract and Total is over $50,000: Bids are solicited by the State of NC Division of Purchase and Contract.

-Note: All p-card guidelines apply to small dollar purchases.
-Regardless of dollar amount, P-card cannot be used to purchase equipment or computers.
+Note: Regardless of dollar amount, P-card cannot be used to purchase equipment, tablets or computers.
 Equipment is defined as an item $1,000 or more (including freight, installation or warranties) and having a life expectancy of 2 or more years.

 Construction: Under $500,000 purchase locally by competitive bidding.
 Over $500,000 must be sent to the State Construction office for approval.